peng-lab/lsfm_destripe_napari/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "destripe-lsfm" is free and open source software
+Distributed under the terms of the [BSD-3] license, "lsfm_destripe_napari" is free and open source software

 ## Issues